pebakery/pebakery-docs/Commands/Deprecated.md

 ### WebGetIfNotExist

-This commmand is broken in WB082, and it is better to implement this as macro.
+This command is broken in WB082, and it is better to implement this as macro.

 ### StrFormat,ShortPath / LongPath